cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 Make sure you are using the full model with the mixture_weights file present.

-If mdef file inside the model is converted to binary, you will also need to convert the ''mdef'' file from the acoustic model to the plain text format used by the SphinxTrain tools.
-To do this, use the ''pocketsphinx_mdef_convert''
+If mdef file inside the model is converted to binary, you will also need to convert the `mdef` file from the acoustic model to the plain text format used by the SphinxTrain tools.
+To do this, use the `pocketsphinx_mdef_convert`
 program: